AvinashSaxena17/Deploy-amazon-prime-application-on-AWS-EKS/README.md

 ## Cleanup
 - Run cleanup pipelines to delete the resources such as load balancers, services, and deployment files.
-- Use `terraform destroy` to remove the EKS cluster and other infrastructure.

 ### Cleanup Pipeline
 ```groovy